md-random/Battle/README.md

 ## Battle Project Version History

 1.0: Initial release with basic Battle gameplay
 1.1: Fixed image loading issues, improved error handling, updated project structure
+1.2: Implemented 3x4 grid layout, added Player and Monster components, updated styling and fonts

 ## Logic and Function Explanations

 ### Core Game Functions

 - `selectRandomMonster()`: Randomly selects a monster from the bestiary.
+- `loadPlayerImage()`: Loads the image for the player character.
 - `loadMonsterImage(imagePath: string)`: Loads the image for the selected monster.

 ### Helper Functions

-- `handleImageError(event: Event)`: Handles errors when an image fails to load.
+- `handleImageError()`: Handles errors when an image fails to load for both player and monster.

 ### Game Flow Functions

-- `onMounted()`: Initializes the component and selects a random monster when mounted.
+- `onMounted()`: Initializes the components, loads player image, and selects a random monster when mounted.

 ## Customization

 You can customize the game by modifying the following:

 - Adding new monsters to the bestiary in `src/interface/Bestiary.ts`
-- Adjusting monster stats
+- Adjusting player and monster stats in their respective components
-- Changing image paths for monsters in the `src/assets/bestiary-images/` directory
+- Changing image paths for player and monsters in the appropriate asset directories

 ## Future Improvements